 E-filing Forms W-2c and W-3c.
 The SSA encourages all employers to e-file using its secure BSO website.
 E-filing can save you time and effort and helps ensure accuracy.
-See E-filing.
+See Requirement to e-file Forms W-2c for information on when you are required to e-file Forms W-2c.

 Where to file paper Forms W-2c and W-3c.
-If you use the U.S. Postal Service, send Forms W-2c and W-3c to:
+If you use the U.S. Postal Service (other than Certified mail), send Forms W-2c and W-3c to: